ypenn21/llm-stack/README.md

 ```
 ## 3. Test with web-app
 Go to cloud run, and open the web-client run service URL, and test out prompts.

+## 4. Clean-up

+To clean up resource, update the deploy.sh file:

+. comment out the cloud build lines in step 1 and step 2

+.
+Update the last line to destroy resources:  terraform destroy --auto-approve